myTerminal/presentations/recursion-memoization-and-more/README.md

 ### Notes

-For obvious reasons, the function `factorial` is not designed to be clean.
+For obvious reasons, the function `factorial` is **not designed to be clean**.

-There is at least one sign that it is not clean: there are multiple return statements, something which is to be avoided while writing functions, unless really necessary.
+There is at least one sign that it is not clean: there are **multiple return statements**, something which is to be avoided while writing functions, unless really necessary.

 In the above function, the factorial of a number can be computed assuming we know how to compute the factorial of a smaller number.
-The process of delegation continues until the factorial of the current number is already known and there is no more delegation needed.
+The process of **delegation continues until the factorial of the current number is already known** and there is no more delegation needed.

 ## Recursion in Lambda Calculus